openfoodfacts/.github/docs/decisions/api-browser-security.md

 This can be mitigated to some extent by enabling the [Revoke Refresh Token](https://www.keycloak.org/docs/latest/server_admin/index.html#_offline-access) option so that a Refresh Token can only be used once.
 However, there are still attacks that can get around this.

 * Good: Simplest to implement.
 API calls are the same whether from a web application, mobile application or backend
+* Neutral: The client would only be able to call authenticated APIs on behalf of a user, so user consent would always be required
 * Bad: Open to XSS attacks or others depending on how the Access / Refresh Token is stored

 ### Only allow Authenticated APIs to be called from backends